 The season begins in the greenhouse in early February.
-We grow transplants from seed (some of our own seed) then move on to the outside garden work in mid to late March to sow the first crops, make compost and address general spring clean-up.
-April and May are spent cultivating the fields and transplanting the greenhouse starter plants and further direct seeding the necessary crops.
-By the beginning of June we’ve begun harvesting and shepherding our CSA activity.
-As fall arrives we are making the biodynamic preparations and sharing this activity with other gardeners in the area.
-November brings the main summer season to a close with much stored away in the root cellar for the winter months.
-However, our work continues on through the winter as we plan and prepare for the season ahead, fix tools, repair fences, and collect manure from local farms to make compost for the coming season.
+We grow transplants from seed and then move on to the outside garden work in mid to late March to plow in the cover crops, plant the first crops and clear the straw away from the strawberries.
+April and May are spent cultivating the fields, transplanting the seedlings that were grown in the greenhouse, weeding and trellising many of the crops.
+By the beginning of June we’ve begun harvesting and the CSA begins for the season.
+As fall arrives we are making the biodynamic preparations, finishing the harvest and cover cropping the fields.
+November brings the main summer season to a close with much stored away for the winter months.
+Winter brings a time of reflection as we plan and prepare for the season ahead, fix tools, repair fences, and collect manure from local farms to make compost for the coming season.
 And so the cycle continues.